BPHL-Molecular/Daytona_WNV/README.md

 All results can be found in the directory /output.

 ### Note
-1: For first running the pipeline, to run the indexing command to generate 5 index files in the folder "reference" if there are no index files (*.fai, *.sa, *.pac, *.bwt, *.ann, *.amb) in the folder "reference"
+1: For first running the pipeline, if there are no index files (*.fai, *.sa, *.pac, *.bwt, *.ann, *.amb) in the folder "reference", you need run the indexing command to generate 5 index files in the folder "reference":
     ```bash
     bwa index reference.fasta
     ```